 - Drug names that sound alike

 Fortunately, medication errors are very preventable when organizations take the appropriate precautions and put systems in place to prioritize patient safety.
 Prioritizing a system of safety management can help prevent medication errors and promote a positive patient experience within healthcare organizations.

 1. Put Procedures in Place for Medication Administration

 Reducing preventable medication errors requires the use of care coordination strategies.
 Most medication errors occur during the drug administration process.
-(4) To avoid preventable errors, healthcare practitioners are encouraged to use the “five rights” as a guide for safely delivering care: the right patient, the right drug, the right dose, the right route, and the right time.
-(5)
+To prevent medication errors, healthcare practitioners are encouraged to use the “five rights” as a guide for safely delivering care: the right patient, the right drug, the right dose, the right route, and the right time.

 2. Prioritize Communication

 Having clear communication among members of a care team is critically important to prevent medication errors and establish an organizational culture of safety.
 Often, medication errors go unreported.
 This can be due to lack of training on how to report an incident or event, or even because the care provider is not aware that a medication error occurred.
 Even if the medication error is known, many also fear losing their job or undergoing legal consequences if they report an adverse incident or event.

 In order to improve patient safety, healthcare systems must promote a just culture.
 The goal should be to encourage open communication about patient safety concerns so that the organization can improve, rather than place blame on individuals who report occurrences.